Watch for more information regarding 2016 Murray Heritage Storytelling class Graduates

 The book is now available from http://Amazon.com

-During the 2013-2014 school year, the Murray, Utah schools are participating in their second year of resident Storytellers tutoring elementary and secondary students in the art of storytelling.
+Murray, Utah schools are participated in their fourth year of resident Storytellers tutoring elementary and secondary students and senior citizens in the art of storytelling.

 Students perform their stories in their local schools at the completion of their tutuoring.

-Representatives judged to be the best at the participating grade levels perform at a school assembly where a second judging selects a school representive to perform at a festival scheduled for March 22, 2014 at the Murray Library.
+Representatives judged to be the best at the participating grade levels perform at a school assembly where a second judging selects a school representive to perform at a festival scheduled for March 12, 2016 at Murray High School.

-The program is being sponsored by Murray City and Zoo, Arts, & Parks for a second year.
+The program is being sponsored by Murray City and Zoo, Arts, & Parks for a fourth year.

 The Gale Center for History and Culture in South Jordan schedules a "Terrific Tuesday" usually during the last week of each month.
 This free family-oriented program is advertised in a half page ad in the South Valley Journal monthly.
 Storytelling and a take-home craft are the frequent topics.
 Carol is often the Storyteller.